oflore12/Where-to-Stream/README.md

 - `export FLASK_ENV=development`
 - `flask run`

-In the VM, open a web browser and go to http://127.0.0.1:5000/.
+In the machine running flask, open a web browser and go to http://127.0.0.1:5000/.
 You should be able to see the web page.

 ## Run Application After the initial installation and creatation of database
 - `sudo service postgresql start`